 0 - Épilogue / Making-out / Interview avec l'artiste.
-LIVE
+LIVE Final

-- It's an amazing job.
-Mishaps can occur here or there but when it's shooting time everything's ready, everybody standing by, the whole world in sync, as a matter of fact you, you have got to be on the money, and when anything happens to go wrong you know you have to deliver: This is something we've got to do.
-We're here to tell stories, to tell the truth using these stories, our stories, human stories, and when the human element is involved mistakes can occur.
-It is a very complicated process, but I think the public is seeing is what is happening. - Oh, I see what you're saying.
+- It's an amazing job. - Mishaps can occur here or there but when it's shooting time everything's ready, everybody standing by, the whole world in sync, as a matter of fact you, you have got to be on the money, and if something happens to go wrong you know you have to deliver...
+It's a terrible tragedy and our heart goes out to the families and the friends of those fine people.
+There's an investigation underway.
+As we know in every conflict there are unexpected, unintended deaths.
+It is a shame, but it happens.
+We have a whole set of procedures and they see that it's done.
+It was an incident or an accident or something that occurred...
+It's just the nature of what's happening.
+We didn't pick this fight.
+This is something we've got to do, and thank goodness there are wonderful young men and women who are willing to voluntarily put their lives at risk so the rest of us can live peacefully, in freedom.
+We tell the truth about what took place and how it happened.
+The human element is involved.
+Human beings make mistakes.
+I think what the public is seeing is what is happening.
+It is a very complicated process where we have to apply pressure, gather intelligence...
+It is a complicated, long, difficult, messy, dirty job.
+That's the problem.

+We know we are having success because we're making a good job.
+We're working very closely for that.

+- Oh, I see what you're saying.
 I don't know if that's the correct way to characterize it.
-Of course you can do it.
 We're free people.
 That is what we are.
+We need a peaceful, stable world for our economy, for people to have opportunity, for people to be able to go to school and know their kids are going to come home safely.
+I generally am on things like that.

-But I think your point is not the point.
-I don't want to... there's several issues that need to be talked about and thought about, but I think that it would be wrong to say "isn't that a shame that somebody falls outside the rules?"
+No. Let me explain my answer: I'm trying to think precisely what I should say, to be honest with you.
+I don't want to... there's several issues that need to be talked about and thought about, but I think that it would be wrong to say isn't that a shame that somebody falls outside the rules.
 The rules, People can fall outside of one rule and inside another rule depending on how things can be accommodated.
-No. Let me explain my answer, I'm trying to think precisely what I should say to be honest with you: We know we are having success because we're making a good job.
-We know we are making a good job because we're having success.
-We're working for that.
-I tell you.
 It's an amazing job.